 Zebra Footprint Art

 Use your child’s footprint as the body of a zebra and add stripes with paint.
-This craft always makes for a charming keepsake to track those tiny growing feet!
+This craft always makes for a charming keepsake to track those tiny growing feet.
+You can find more inspiration in our creative Mother’s Day baby craft ideas.

 Zebra Rock Painting